 At 2.30 am on the 5th of May 2016 the project team carried out the prestart meeting on the wharf at the refinery and then disembarked, making their way up the river towards the bridge.
 They positioned, anchored, and set up ready to rig the bridge.

 Perfect weather conditions and a spectacular sunrise allowed the structure to be rigged within the hour.
 A representative from GHD was on hand to check and sign off on the lifting points and the configuration of the slings.
 The bridge was then released at either end and the lift commenced, seamlessly being controlled at every critical point by Liberty Industrial’s Supervisor who orchestrated all parties throughout.
 The bridge was gently landed onto the barge deck without a hitch, lashed down in readiness for manoeuvring back to the wharf.
 The timing could not have gone better, with an hour to go the tugs raised the four anchors on the barge and commenced the journey back down the river to the refinery wharf.

 After waiting for ferries to pass on a couple of occasions, the oversize load was slowly and carefully berthed at the wharf, the crew carefully navigating the client’s adjacent infrastructure.

-All that remained was for the Grove 450 tonne crane to secure onto the original rigging and lift the bridge off the barge and on to the wharf.
-This was completed with ease, landing the 70 metre load for processing by a 36 tonne excavator with a third member shear attachment which made short work of the 50 tonnes of tubular structural steel, cutting it into manageable sections and then loading it into the waiting transport for removal.
+All that remained was for the Grove 450 tonne crane to secure onto the original rigging and lift the bridge off the barge and onto the wharf.
+This was completed with ease, landing the 70-meter load for processing by a 36-tonne excavator with a third member shear attachment which made short work of the 50 tonnes of tubular structural steel, cutting it into manageable sections and then loading it into the waiting transport for removal.